ManticoreGamesInc/platform-documentation/src/api/coreluafunctions.md

 - `warn`

-The common lua `print()` statement puts text into the Event Log.
+The common Lua `print()` statement puts text into the Event Log.
 It can be used from anywhere, and is often extremely useful for debugging.

 There is a similar function, `warn()`, which functions also prints to the event log, except as a warning message.
 (So it's bright and yellow and hard to miss.)